antofic/GraphCodable/Docs/UserGuide.md

 #### Reference type replacement system

 Now suppose we need to change the name from `MyData` to `MyNewData`.
-The problem is that there are already saved files in which objects of type MyData are stored and it is therefore necessary, during dearchiving, that objects of the new type MyNewData be created instead of these.
+The problem is that there are already saved files in which objects of type MyData are stored and it is therefore necessary, during decoding, that objects of the new type MyNewData be created instead of these.

 To achieve this you shouldn't eliminate MyData from your code, but rather remove all content and implement the GCodableObsolete protocol by indicating in the `replacementType` method that
 `MyNewData` replaces `MyData`.